WMXPY/sudo.mengw.io/index.md

-# `Sudoo` Packages Blog & Case Study
+# Sudoo Packages Blog & Case Study

 `Sudoo` Packages uses a well-designed API to help JS/TS developers write more elegant code.

-Visit <https://sudo.dog> the leading website for `Sudoo` packages for the complete list of `Sudoo` packages and more.
+Visit [Sudoo Packages Index](https://sudo.dog) the leading website for `Sudoo` packages for the complete list of `Sudoo` packages and more.

 ## Case Studies